-So, what are organizations specifically struggling with as they continue to advance their digital transformation journeys?
-Here’s a look at the top six data-related challenges that companies must address to successfully compete in an increasingly digital world:
+Here’s a look at the top six data-related challenges to be ready for in an increasingly digital world:

 Silos happen when data sets and streams are isolated and can’t talk to one another.
 The result: chaos, duplication, and missed opportunities.
 They also lead to reduced visibility, lack of collaboration, and low productivity that negatively impact both customer and employee experiences.